Brazilian battleship São Paulo

 São Paulo was a dreadnought battleship of the Brazilian Navy.
 It was the second of two ships in the Minas Geraes class, and was named after the state and city of São Paulo.

 The British company Vickers constructed São Paulo, launching it on 19 April 1909.
 The ship was commissioned into the Brazilian Navy on 12 July 1910.
 Soon after, it was involved in the Revolt of the Lash (Revolta de Chibata), in which crews on four Brazilian warships mutinied over poor pay and harsh punishments for even minor offenses.
 After entering the First World War, Brazil offered to send São Paulo and its sister Minas Geraes to Britain for service with the Grand Fleet, but Britain declined since both vessels were in poor condition and lacked the latest fire control technology.
 In June 1918, Brazil sent São Paulo to the United States for a full refit that was not completed until 7 January 1920, well after the war had ended.
-On 6 July 1922, São Paulo fired its guns in anger for the first time when it attacked a fort that had been taken during the Tenente revolts.
+On 6 July 1922, São Paulo fired its guns in anger for the first time when it attacked a fort that had been taken during the Copacabana Fort revolt.
 Two years later, mutineers took control of the ship and sailed it to Montevideo in Uruguay, where they obtained asylum.